inconsistent-dg/AC-Modding/switch-guide.md

 # Switch CFW Setup

 **This guide is not trying to be its own "standalone guide" that everyone should go to, it's simple and does not get into the real nitty-gritty aspects for the WONDROUS world of magic.
 If you want an actually good guide, follow the [Nintendo Homebrew Switch Guide](https://nh-server.github.io/switch-guide/).
-This guide mostly follows that, except simplifying things by a LOT.**
+This guide mostly follows that, except simplifying things by a LOT, and removing the optional emuNAND Route.**

 <big><big>
 **Be aware that, no matter what, EVERY time you modify the console, there's a chance of an UNRECOVERABLE BRICK.** These are very, *very* rare, but still a possibility, so always make sure that you follow any directions EXACTLY.